pfig/envion_v3.6/IPAD_GUIDE.md

 1. **Optional** — they add extra features but are not required
 2. **Desktop-only** — they cannot be installed on iPadOS/iOS through PlugData
 3. **Safe to ignore** — you can dismiss these warnings and use Envion normally

+## Known iPadOS Limitations (Important)

+There are a couple of notable features/modules that are not functional on iPadOS at this time due to limitations in PlugData or because they depend on desktop-only libraries.

+### Net-Audio module on iPadOS/iOS
+Important:
+- The Net-Audio module is not functional on iPadOS as of this release.
+- Due to current limitations in PlugData for iPadOS/iOS, URL-based loading and fetching are not supported.
+As a result, the Net-Audio module will remain inactive in the iPadOS version until the necessary functionality is implemented upstream.
+- A related issue has been opened in the PlugData repository; updates will be provided when support is available.
+- For detailed instructions and troubleshooting, refer to the PlugData documentation and the PlugData repository issue tracker for updates and workarounds.

+### Dynagran module
+- The new Dynagran module is not yet compatible with iPadOS.
+- Dynagran depends on features and/or optional libraries that are not available in the current PlugData iPadOS runtime, so the module will be inactive on iPad for now.
+- Use the Dynagran module on desktop systems where the required libraries and features are available, and watch the repository or PlugData issue tracker for future compatibility updates.

 ## What Works on iPadOS (Without Additional Libraries)